 Maxmillian Angerholzer III

-Mr. Angerholzer serves as Senior Advisor and Corporate Secretary of the Richard Lounsbery Foundation, a philanthropic institution in Washington, D.C. that awards grants primarily in science and technology policy, education, international relations, and security.
+Mr. Angerholzer serves as Managing Director of the Richard Lounsbery Foundation, a philanthropic institution in Washington, D.C. that awards grants primarily in science and technology policy, education, international relations, and security.

 In addition to his role at the Lounsbery Foundation, Mr. Angerholzer serves as President & CEO of the Center for the Study of the Presidency & Congress (CSPC).
 CSPC is a non-profit policy organization established in 1965, which applies lessons of leadership and history to current domestic and international challenges and promotes cooperation between The White House, Congress, and the private sector.
 Additionally, he is a Senior Advisor to District Equity, a multinational investment firm headquartered in Washington, DC, and Advisor to Trinity Wall Street in New York.
 He has traveled extensively abroad, especially in Asia, Europe, Latin America, and the Middle East.